bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 > "The student in the university will avail himself to many other facets of music that I didn't even consider when I was playing.
 For instance, playing different instruments, learning how to read in a manner that would enable him to play in a classical situation, western classical situation and a Afro American classical situation.
 And we have to get into these terms now; you notice, I'm using these terms because these were the terms that were thrown at me when I arrived on the academic scene.
 Legitmate music ... serious music ... making an inference that music that wasn't western classical music wasn't serious or wasn't legimate.
 So I have used that term what they call jazz, I call that a classical music.
 It's an American classical music.<sup>[[14]](#jackie-mclean-on-mars)</sup>"

-[<a name="experience-with-music-paper">d</a>] Thinking back on it, I am pretty sure I used Coughlin's [Music-Paper.com][music-paper] site for [my final undergraduate research project][undergrad-paper], long before I knew who he was.
+[<a name="experience-with-music-paper">d</a>] Thinking back on it, I am pretty sure I used Coughlin's [Music-Paper.com][music-paper] site for [my final undergraduate research project][undergrad-paper], long before I met him.

 ### Reference
 [<a name="wordpress-wiki">1</a>] Wikipedia contributors. ["WordPress."][wordpress-wiki] Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 13 Jan.
 2018.
-Web.
+Accessed.
 14 Jan.
 2018.

 [<a name="mullenweg-jazz-quotes">2</a>] Mullenweg, Matt. ["Introducing Jazz-Quotes.com"][mullenweg-jazz-quotes] Blog.
 Unlucky in Cards.
 31 Decemner 2011.
-Web.
+Accessed.
 18 January 2018.

 [<a name="hspva-alumni">3</a>] Wikipedia contributors. ["High School for the Performing and Visual Arts."][hspva-alumni] Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 27 Dec.
 2017.
-Web.
+Accessed.
 18 Jan.
 2018.

 [<a name="gary-scavone-ref">4</a>] Scavone, Gary. ["Gary Scavone @ McGill"][gary-scavone], McGill University.
 01 March 2017.
 Access Date.
 18 January 2018.

 [<a name="stk-wiki">5</a>] Wikipedia contributors. ["Synthesis Toolkit."][stk-wiki] Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 4 Dec.
 2017.
-Web.
+Accessed.
 11 Jan.
 2018.

 [<a name="george-tzanetakis-site">6</a>] Tzanetakis, George. ["George Tzanetakis"][george-tzanetakis-site], University of Victoria.
 07 November 2015.
 Accessed 18 January 2018.